Helping You Live with Allergies and Asthma

 No. If you are experiencing sinus allergy symptoms, you may request an appointment.
 A nurse will call you prior to scheduling an appointment to discuss your symptoms and review medications to be sure you will benefit from sinus allergy testing.

-How old does my child need to be to have allergy testing?
+How old does my child need to be to get tested for allergies?

 Children need to be age 5 or older for allergy testing.